About The Faces of Invisible Illness Project:

 If you’re interested in sharing your story and participating in the Faces of Invisible Illness project, please reach out.
 Send Danielle a message here to start chatting.

-Portraits of Chronic/Invisible Illness Warrior, Alyssa Phillips.
+Portraits of Invisible Illness Warrior, Alyssa Phillips.

 (click to enlarge each individual image)